S1rDev10us/dotfiles/tasks.md

 ### Package additions

+- [ ] I think it was called `zoxide`?
+It was a replacement for `cd` which had fuzzy finding and history
 - [ ] Use krunner / anyrunner instead of rofi?
 - [ ] OBS
 - [ ] Aseprite (I have it with steam but I think I saw it as a module which could be better?)